 Create a Configurable Transaction

-Consider this scenario: You need to create a login transaction that decrypts a user's login information (that for security reasons is encrypted in the device), validates the information provided by the user against a data base, returns a status, but also saves every status that is not successful in the transaction log.
+Consider this scenario: You need to create a login transaction that decrypts a user's login information (that is encrypted in the device for security reasons), validates the information provided by the user against a data base, returns a status, but also saves every status that is not successful in the transaction log.
 For this transaction, you need to consume data provided by a third party and validate it with a REST service.
 You also need two Script actions.
 One for decrypting the user's information, and another one for saving the login status in the transaction log.

 Prerequisites